Iehikim/Iehikim.github.io/_pages/about.md

 <br>
 I am a postdoctoral researcher in the Department of Engineering Mechanics and the Centre for ECO2 Vehicle Design at KTH Royal Institute of Technology, Stockholm, Sweden. <br>
 My research areas are operations scheduling, production planning, combinatorial optimization problem, design and operation of manufacturing, environmental conscious manufacturing, reverse logistics and operations research applications. <br>
-I am always looking for opportunities for research collaborations with both academic and industry partners.
-Please feel free to reach out to me! <br>
+I welcome opportunities to collaborate with researchers and industry practitioners on challenging real-world problems. <br>
+Please feel free to connect with me to discuss potential collaborations and research opportunities.
 <br>
 - CV ([pdf](http://iehikim.github.io/files/CV-HIK.pdf), updated 2026.04.13)